About Changing Your Name on Your Michigan Registration

 When applying for a DMV name change in Michigan, you may choose to renew your driver’s license early if your credentials will expire within the next few months.
 If you do not renew your license during your visit, you must remember to do so before it expires.

-How to Apply for a Name Change on Car Registration in Michigan
+Applying for a Name Change on Car Registration in Michigan

 To change the name on car registration and titling credentials after updating your Social Security card and Michigan driver’s license, you and any other registered vehicle owners must visit a local SOS office to submit your request in person.